tkaden4/karat/SPEC.md

 # Karat Virtual Machine Specification

-This specification is a *work in progress*, and more information will be added and changed as time goes on and features changed.
+This specification is a *work in progress*, and more information will be added and changed as time goes on and features are added.

 ## Endianness
 Karat uses little-endian storage and addressing, meaning